 I’m using a Canon Powershot point and shoot, and it’s been going great guns.
 Simple to use, good auto modes and a far better manual mode.

 Like all non SLRs, it sucks at night shots, but it’s otherwise great.

 I have a Canon Powershot A590, because I wanted manual functions—but it runs out of batteries every half hour!
 I might take it back to the store and have it checked out.
-My first (previous) Canon lasted me 7 years, and probably would have lasted longer had I not brought it to the beach…posted over 5 years ago
+My first (previous) Canon lasted me 7 years, and probably would have lasted longer had I not brought it to the beach…posted about 6 years ago